Testing

 plugins = "plugins"

 Below the test folder there are three folder levels.
-The first level consists of only the subfolders topics and collections.
-Within each you add the from and to subfolders.
+The first level consists of only the optional subfolders topics, collections and preload.
+Within the former two you add the from and to subfolders.
 At the lowest level you create a subfolder for each topic or collection the application uses.
 The topic and collection folders contain the test-messages.
 The messages in a from subfolder are loaded in alphabetical order.
 The messages in a to subfolder are used to compare the actual output with.
+The preload folder can contain subfolders that correspond to collections.
+The messages in them are loaded before the test begins.

 If there are differences the command will report them and exit with code 1.
 If the test produces less messages than there are in some to subfolder, then the test will not complete.
 Set the log-level to FINEST follow what happens.
 Amongst other things, it will tell you how many messages are still expected for some topic or collection.